 - Be patient.
 You will likely encounter traffic along the way.
 Take your time.
 Don’t drive aggressively and avoid speeding or tailgating.
 Drive defensively by leaving a safe distance between you and the car ahead of you, and always signal before changing lanes or making a turn.
 You’re heading out to enjoy time with loved ones.
 Enjoy the drive, too.

 - Monitor weather reports.
 If there’s rain in the forecast (or worse), adjust your driving to fit the conditions.
 Foul weather and poor visibility require you to drive at a slower speed than the posted limit.
 Posted speed limits designate the fastest speed at which you can safely travel in optimal road conditions.
 When roads and the weather are not optimal, slow down.
-Also, be aware of traffic reports before you leave and while on the road to make changes to your route if need be.
+Also, be aware of traffic reports before you leave and be prepared to take detours if need be.

 - Stretch your legs.
-Budget time on your road trip for at least one rest stop to stretch your legs, especially if your drive is a long one.
+If your drive is a long one, budget time on your road trip for at least one rest stop to stretch your legs.

 - Don’t drive distracted.
 Distracted driving is hazardous.
 Put your mobile phone on “Do Not Disturb,” let your passengers select the music, and if you get peckish, eat at a rest stop.

 - Don’t drive tired.
 Driver fatigue can result in poor driving decisions.
-If you’re tired, let someone else take the wheel or take a nap where you are before hitting the road.
+If you’re tired, let someone else take the wheel or park the car and take a nap before hitting the road.

 - Don’t drive impaired.
 Never get behind the wheel if you’ve consumed alcohol or cannabis.
-Always have a designated driver ready if you intend to partake in either.
+Always have a designated driver ready if you intend to take part in either.

 Quick Car Insurance Quote

 Find your best car insurance rate by comparing car insurance quotes from 30+ providers in a single search.
 Start saving today!